 This blog is just the first in a series of blogs on virtual calibration that will be published in the coming weeks.
 Check back for future blogs that explain the different types of virtual calibration (open-loop and closed-loop).
-If you are interested in discussing virtual calibration or would like more details please reach out and contact us or register for our webinar on March 12.
+If you are interested in discussing virtual calibration or would like more details please reach out and contact us.

 Written By: Michael Bambula